couple holding keys

 topdown two laptops

-The average cost for one in vitro fertilization (IVF) cycle in the United States is $12,400, according to the American Society for Reproductive Medicine.
-That alone is a hefty price tag, and many patients go through several cycles of IVF before conceiving or attempting other options.
-Many clinics also charge fees for add-on procedures (some of which are necessary,) which can bring the total cost of a single treatment to well over $20,000.
+Currently, the average cost for one in vitro fertilization (IVF) cycle in the United States is $12,400, according to data from the American Society for Reproductive Medicine.
+That alone is a steep price tag, and many patients go through several cycles of IVF before conceiving or attempting other options.
+Many clinics also charge fees for add-on procedures, which can bring the total cost of a single treatment to well over $20,000.

-For many would-be parents, that high cost of IVF is worth it for the chance to have children.
-But how can people afford to pay for treatment?
-Here are a few ideas for funding IVF.
+For many prospective parents, the cost of IVF is worth every penny, as it can provide the chance to have children.
+If you’re wondering how to pay for treatment, consider these option for funding IVF.

 1. Tapping into Your Health Insurance

 A good first step is to check whether your health insurance will cover IVF.
-There are currently 21 states that require insurance companies to cover infertility treatment, but only 14 include IVF in the requirement.
+There are currently 21 states and the District of Columbia that require insurance companies to cover infertility treatment, but only 14 include IVF in the requirement.

 You can contact your insurer to find out your specific benefits.
 Depending on where you live, coverage can run the gamut.
 Some plans will cover IVF but not the accompanying injections that women may also require, while other plans will cover both.
 Some insurers will only cover a certain number of attempts.
 And some plans do not cover IVF at all.